SWIFT Trademark Guidelines (February 2019)

 4.1.4 SWIFT Compatible Interfaces

-With this title, SWIFT certifies that a SWIFT interface developed by a customer or third party meets well-defined technical requirements and standards.
+With this title, SWIFT confirms that a SWIFT interface developed by a customer or third party has been tested and has met certain defined technical requirements and standards.

 4.2 Shared Infrastructure Programme

 Under the SWIFT Shared Infrastructure Programme, SWIFT grants Service bureaux that meet all eligibility criteria the right to use the ‘SWIFT Service Bureau' title.

 Once granted by SWIFT, a Service Bureau can refer to their compliance with the mandatory requirements by mentioning that they meet the Standard Operational Practice level.

 4.3 National Member Groups and National User Groups